collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 The process for working with branch is very similar for anyone, regardless of which collaborative development model you are using ("Shared Repository" or "Fork and Pull").
 Parts of this process can be reused, for instance, during code review.

 <!--
-* Create and checkout to a feature branch)
+* Checkout to a feature branch)

 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.

-Best Practice "Fork and Pull Model" Workflow
 * Fork an organizational/user account repo
-* Go to the fork, which will be in your user account, perhaps clone locally

 Typical "fork and pull" situation/process: a user forks a repo within GitHub.
 New repo will appear in user account, with username in repo URL.
+Go to the fork, which will be in your user account.

 Best practice "Shared Repository Model" workflow Typical situation/process: User clones the repo locally using the organizational repo URL (the organizational repo is the origin).

-* Make a new feature branch, branching off the branch your changed is intended to be merged into
-* Make change, add, commit, create message, push back to GitHub if needed, which will create a new branch in the forked repo/organizational repo
-* Push new branch to forked repo/organizational repo, and submits pull request from within forked repo/organizational repo.

 # Clone/Download and Push Feature Branch to Repo (Almost Same Process for Forked Repo or Organizational Repo)